 —in certain

-other situations to our continued processing of your personal data, eg processing carried out for
+other situations to our continued processing of your personal data, e.g. processing

 the purpose of our legitimate interests.